avaneev/biteopt/README.md

 offsetting and rotation well.
 It is not effective for dimensions less than 5.
 Since version 2021.1 it is used as a companion to BiteOpt optimizer with excellent results.

+This method is structurally similar to SMA-ES, but instead of Gaussian sampling, SpherOpt selects random points on a hyper-spheroid.
+This makes the method very computationally-efficient, but at the same time providing immunity to coordinate axis rotations.